turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 ## Step 3: See Guardrails react to a bucket change

-Now visit your bucket in the AWS console, choose the `Properties` tab, and enable versioning.
+Now visit your bucket in the AWS console and enable versioning.

 Guardrails will soon notice the change.